HIV Testing - Which Test Is Right For Me?

 A. Options: PEP (Post-exposure Prophylaxis)

-When can I take it: <72 hours of exposure
+When can I take it: ideally less than 72 hours of exposure

 Available from: GUM Clinic, A&E